drsusmitadas/mesalabs-day4-lab1/content/thursday/lab-1.md

 <details>
 <summary>Hint 3.6b</summary>
-The mass corresponding to that particular zone is then s% m(k)/Msun; assign it to a new variable mass_max_eps_nuc
+The mass coordinate corresponding to that particular zone is then s% m(k)/Msun; assign it to a new variable mass_max_eps_nuc.
 </details>

 <details>